RavensbourneWebMedia/UX-design/sessions/14/README.md

 ### Formative

 Next week is formative day.
-You'll present your work-in-progress to me, Amy and Chris (from the Maritime Museum).
+You'll present your work-in-progress to me and Amy, plus Chris and Fabrice (from the Maritime Museum).

 Prepare a pitch presentation: